 The pool recently had a restorative 9.7 million dollar facelift.
 The restoration maintained the original art deco design’s integrity, including the double mezzanine levels surrounding the pool with individual changing cabins – a design feature in many of the older art deco pools.
 There are actually a bunch of public pools you can visit in Paris.

 Museums: That Aren’t The Louvre

 Internationally known museums are great, but they are the norm.
-If you are looking for something less visited, then consider a lesser-known museum.
+If you want something less visited, consider a lesser-known museum.
 They can provide you with a different take on Paris and teach you something about the city´s past that many have forgotten or never even knew.